 We are a development-stage biopharmaceutical company focused on saving and improving the lives of pets.
 Our mission is to bring to our pets the same kinds of safe and effective medicines that our human family members enjoy.
 Our core strategy is to identify compounds and targets that have already demonstrated safety and efficacy in humans and to develop therapeutics based on these validated compounds and targets for pets, primarily dogs, cats and horses.
 We believe this approach will lead to shorter development times and higher approval rates than pursuing new, non-validated compounds and targets.
-We completed a pivotal field efficacy trial, or pivotal trial, of ZimetaTM (dipyrone injection) with positive topline results and have submitted to the U.S. Food and Drug Administration, or FDA, the Chemistry, Manufacturing and Controls, or CMC, and the Effectiveness technical sections of the New Animal Drug Application, or NADA.
-We also have another product candidate, KIND-010, that is currently in pivotal trial, and expect to announce results of the study midyear 2016.
-We expect approval of one or more of these product candidates starting as early as 2017.
+We have submitted all major technical sections of the New Animal Drug Application, or NADA, to the Food and Drug Administration, or FDA, for two product candidates.
 In addition, we have multiple other product candidates, including several biologics, in various stages of development.
 We believe there are significant unmet medical needs for pets, and that the pet therapeutics segment of the animal health industry is likely to grow substantially as new therapeutics are identified, developed and marketed specifically for pets.

-Our lead product candidates are Zimeta, previously known as KIND-012, for the treatment of fever in horses and KIND-010 for management of weight loss in cats.
+Our lead product candidates are the intravenous, or IV, form of Zimeta[TM] (dipyrone injection), previously known as KIND-012, for the control of pyrexia (fever) in horses and Mirataz[TM] (mirtazapine transdermal ointment), formerly known as KIND-010, for management of weight loss in cats.

-We are currently developing product candidates for over 20 indications, with the potential to launch two or more products annually.
+We are currently developing product candidates for over 20 indications, with the potential to launch one or more products annually.
 Our near-term focus is on equine small molecule products and canine and feline biologics products.

 We plan to commercialize our equine products in the United States through a direct sales force complemented by selected distributor relationships, and in the EU through distributors and other third parties.
-We plan to commercialize our canine and feline products in the United States through a direct sales force complemented by selected distributor relationships or through a commercial partner, and in the EU through distributors and other third parties.
+We plan to commercialize our canine and feline products in the United States through a direct sales force complemented by selected distributor relationships or through a commercial partner, and in the European Union, or EU, through distributors and other third parties.
 Because we seek to identify product candidates that are not protected by third-party patents, we typically do not need to obtain licenses or make any upfront, milestone or royalty payments in connection with our product candidates.